Linkokihp/ninjatt/README.md

 -Now we're good to go!
 Open your browser and go to "localhost/ninjatt/index.php"

 **Login with one of the following users:**

--Usermail: akali@ionia.com, password: 1234
+Usermail: akali@ionia.com, password: 1234
--Usermail: martinja@ninjatt.com, password: 1234 :trollface:
+Usermail: martinja@ninjatt.com, password: 1234 :trollface:
--Usermail: shrouded@moon.com, password: 1234
+Usermail: shrouded@moon.com, password: 1234

 -User Arrowkeys to navigate on the canvas